 the introduction of new or expanded products and facilities.
-The institution should also advise the Central Bank on any variances which are introduced to the terms and conditions applying to these products and facilities.
+The institution should also advise the CBB on any variances which are introduced to the terms and conditions applying to these products and facilities.

-MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer account services and charges
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer A ccount S ervices and C harges

-BC-4.8 Procedures for inheritance of financial assets
+BC-4.8 Procedures for Inheritance of Financial Assets

-The content of this Section is applicable to all retail bank licensees.
+The content of this Section is applicable to all retail bank licensed by the CBB in the Kingdom of Bahrain.

-The Central Bank requires all retail bank licensees to follow the under-mentioned procedures regarding the distribution of the financial assets of a deceased customer.
+The CBB requires all retail bank licensees to follow the undermentioned procedures regarding the distribution of the financial assets of a deceased customer.

-- (a) Legal ownership of financial assets should only pass after sight of, and in accordance with, the relevant documentation issued by the Ministry of Justice (known as the "statutory portion"). - (b) Distribution of assets should be made to the order of an individual named in, and in accordance with, a mandate, duly certified by the Ministry of Justice, that reflects the permission of all inheritors that the named individual may act on their collective behalf. - (c) Where minors are inheritors, the Ministry of Justice documentation must specifically refer to their inheritance and the instruction followed absolutely.
+- (a) Legal ownership of financial assets should only pass after sight of, and in accordance with, the relevant documentation issued by the Ministry of Justice (known as the "statutory portion"); - (b) Distribution of assets should be made to the order of an individual named in, and in accordance with, a mandate, duly certified by the Ministry of Justice, that reflects the permission of all inheritors that the named individual may act on their collective behalf; and - (c) Where minors are inheritors, the Ministry of Justice documentation must specifically refer to their inheritance and the instruction followed absolutely.

-MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer account services and charges
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer A ccount S ervices and C harges